Deep-imagelab/AWAN/AWAN_Clean/train/README.md

     --ARAD_HS_0465_clean.png

 # Train the model
-- If you are running the code for the first time, remember data pre-processing.
+- If you are running the code for the first time, remember running data pre-processing firstly.

     python train_data_preprocess.py
     python valid_data_preprocess.py